aionnetwork/aion-docs/developers/fundamentals/contracts/contract-to-contract.md

 ---
 title: Contract to Contract
+Description: Java smart contracts are able to interact with other Java contracts on the Aion network.
+toc: true
 ---

-Java smart contracts are able to interact with other Java contracts on the Aion network.
-Contract-to-contract calls still follow the same rules as regular contract calls.
+> Note: Contract-to-contract calls still follow the same rules as regular contract calls.
 See [Java Contract Fundamentals](https://docs.aion.network/docs/contract-fundamentals) section for more information.

 ## Example Contracts